Good Logo vs Bad Logo Design & How it Can Affect Your Business

 Typography

-Typography is the visual form of the written word, and in the world of logo design, there are millions of text variations that your logo can adopt.
+Typography is the visual form of the written word, and in the world of logo design, your logo can adopt millions of text variations.

 The typography looks at the font, text size, shape and emotions elicited from the visual word.